 Respiratory syncytial virus (RSV) is a very common virus in the winter and spring months in Aotearoa New Zealand.
 It is one of many viruses that cause infections of the respiratory tract - the parts of the body related to breathing.
-Most older children have symptoms similar to a cold.
-Some babies and young children become seriously ill and need hospital care.

 Some parents worry that a sore red bottom may be caused by sexual abuse.
 Although that is a possibility, it is not the usual reason and there are lots of other things that are much more likely causes of a sore red bottom.

 An abnormally fast heart rhythm (tachycardia) can arise from the upper or lower chambers of the heart.
 Tachycardias that involve the upper chambers are called supraventricular tachycardias (SVT).
 Supraventricular tachycardias are usually not dangerous.

 Tetanus is a life-threatening condition caused by bacteria in the soil.
 Tetanus usually develops after a 'dirty' wound but can develop after small or even unnoticed injuries.
 Only immunisation can prevent tetanus.

 Tongue tie is a condition that involves a small piece of tissue connecting the tongue to the bottom of the mouth.
 This is called the frenulum.
 When a baby's frenulum is short or tight it can stop their tongue from moving properly.
 This is called a tongue tie.
 Tongue tie may cause a problem with breastfeeding for some babies.

 Typhoid fever is an infection that can make your child very ill.
 If your child has typhoid, you need to see a doctor urgently.
 Without immediate treatment, your child could have serious complications or even die.